 On this page I’ll shortlist the cameras and accessories which I can personally recommend for vlogging at every level from budget to high-end.
 I’ll start with a video where I’ll explain what I’m looking for on a vlogging camera, before making some recommendations.
 The video was filmed at the end of 2018, but I’ve kept this page updated with all of my latest gear recommendations!

 Recommended vlogging cameras

 Best budget vlogging camera

 For a step-up in quality and flexibility over the typical sensors in a phone or the Omso Pocket you’ll be looking at spending $400 to $550 for a budget camera with interchangeable lenses; all my recommended models are available in a kit with an optically-stabilised lens, have decent-sized APSC or Four Thirds sensors for good quality in low light, sport forward-facing screens as well as reliable autofocus, although at this price you won’t get a microphone input or a viewfinder.
-The best of the bunch is also the cheapest (at around $399) – the Canon EOS M100 which packs a 24 Megapixel APSC sensor with Canon’s excellent Dual Pixel CMOS autofocus and a touch-screen that flips up to face you – see my Canon EOS M100 review for more details.
+The best of the bunch is also the cheapest – the Canon EOS M100 which packs a 24 Megapixel APSC sensor with Canon’s excellent Dual Pixel CMOS autofocus and a touch-screen that flips up to face you – see my Canon EOS M100 review for more details.
 The M200 has since been released, but offers little over its predecessor, so look out for bargains on the older model.

-Also consider the Sony A5100 (at around $549) which also has a 24 Megapixel APSC sensor, this time with embedded phase-detect autofocus that’s equally as confident, and again a screen that flips-up to face you.
-I personally prefer Canon’s colours though and the M100 is generally available at a lower price, so it’s my budget choice.
-If you really want 4k video on a budget though, check out the Panasonic Lumix GX800 / GX850 at around $549, although it has contrast-based autofocus which isn’t as confident as the other pair – see my Panasonic Lumix GX800 / GX850 review for more details.
+Also consider the Sony A5100 which also has a 24 Megapixel APSC sensor, this time with embedded phase-detect autofocus that’s equally as confident, and again a screen that flips-up to face you.
+I personally prefer Canon’s colours though, so it’s my budget choice.
+If you really want 4k video on a budget though, check out the Panasonic Lumix GX80 / GX85, which includes built-in stabilisation albeit with contrast-based autofocus which isn’t as confident as the other pair – see my Panasonic Lumix GX80 / GX85 review for more details.

 Best mid-range vlogging camera